Dr Matthew Bunn

 Keen to look at the broader student life cycle, he is also researching graduate outcomes and whether students from advantaged and disadvantaged backgrounds gain the same access to the labour market.

-I am currently a Research Associate in the Centre of Excellence for Equity in Higher Education at the University of Newcastle in Australia.
+I am currently a Research Fellow in the Centre of Excellence for Equity in Higher Education at the University of Newcastle in Australia.
 My role at CEEHE is working on a number of empirical research projects exploring student disadvantage and equity, including the 'Struggle and Strategy: Higher Education and Labour Market resources' project (this can be read further on the CEEHE webpage).
 My role includes research design, qualitative interviewing and analysis.

 My PhD is a social phenomenology of some of the more dangerous forms of climbing, such as alpine, waterfall ice and expedition climbing.
 The research was aimed at understanding more about how communities built understandings around risk senses, how they made sense of them, and how they become appealing.
 The understanding of the risks of climbing and the complex relationships between people, terrain and technologies requires a steady mix of informal training and experience in order to perceive vertical spaces in an appropriate way.
 But these abilities become ‘second nature’ for climbers and the risks involved become carefully codified in order to maintain the sense that climbing is a calculated and controllable undertaking, rather than being a game of Russian roulette!